Emurgo/yoroi-frontend/docs/REVIEW.md

 ![image](https://user-images.githubusercontent.com/2608559/84115683-6d48d880-aa69-11ea-92b3-f36954f1227f.png)

-### Picking the right build command

-There are multiple "networks" that Yoroi can connect to and each network has a build command that packages different functionality.
-If you are not sure what network to use, you can ask us or look look at the in-app settings.

 ### How to do I get an account for review purposes?

 Yoroi connects to network(s) called "blockchains".
 These blockchains are decentralized networks that we have no control over.
 Wallets are just a way for users to easily view and manage assets their own on the network.
 That means there is no way to "credit" a tester account for you.